Tyelab/AlphaClass/labeling_tools/readme.md

 Although you can annotate in whatever way works for you, we recommend using the website [www.makesense.ai](http://www.makesense.ai/).
 These instructions describe how to use that website for annotation, and assume you have extracted images from your videos for each behavior you wish to label.

-1. Click on **Get Started**
+1. Click on **Get Started** to upload your video frames.
-2. Upload your video frames
-3. Click on **Object Detection**
-4. Create your behavior labels
+3. Click on **Object Detection** to create your behavior labels
-4a.
-Put one label for each sub behavior
+5. Put one label for each sub behavior.
-4b.
-In the demo example, you will need labels for each of these behaviors: Attending, huddle, climbing, OneFriendEat
+6. In the demo example, you need labels for each of these behaviors: Attending, huddle, climbing, OneFriendEat
-5. Click on **Start Project** and begin labeling using **Point** option.
+7. Click on **Start Project** and begin labeling using the **Point** option.
-6. When finished, click on **Actions** → Export annotations → single CSV file 6a.
-Name the CSV file: labels.csv
+8. When finished, click on **Actions** → Export annotations → single CSV file.
+Rename the CSV file to **labels.csv**.
-7. Create a folder with two subfolders and label the subfolders: **images** and **labels** 7a.
-In the images folder, upload your video frames
+10. Create your "training data" folder with two subfolders and label the subfolders: **images** and **labels**
+11. In the images folder, upload your video frames.
-7b.
-In the labels folder, upload the exported CSV file from makesense.ai and change the excel file to *labels (from step 8 below)
+12. In the labels folder, upload the exported CSV file from makesense.ai.
+Change the excel file to *labels (from step 9 above).
-8. Move the folder containing the subfolders to the AlphaClass folder
+13. Move the "training data" folder (containing the subfolders) to the AlphaClass folder.

 In the end, you should have a folder of extracted images saved in images, and a folder called labels containing a single file named labels.csv.